Crock Pot Maid Rites (Iowa Loose Meat Sandwiches)

 Loose Meat vs. Sloppy Joe: Not the Same Thing

-If you’ve never had a loose meat sandwich before, the most common mistake is thinking it’s just a sloppy joe without the sauce.
-It’s not.
+If you've never had a Loose Meat Sandwich before, many assume that it's just a sloppy joe without the sauce.
+But, that is a common mistake.
+It's not.

 Why the Timing Works

 - The combination of beef and chicken base is the key.
 Using both gives the meat that layered, savory depth that one-note recipes miss.
-Don’t substitute regular bouillon cubes if you can avoid it — the paste-style base gives you more control over the salt level and dissolves more evenly into the liquid.
+Don’t substitute regular bouillon cubes — the paste-style base gives you more control over the salt level and dissolves more evenly.

 - Brown sugar and vinegar balance the savory.
 Just a little sweetness and a little acid rounds out the flavor.
 It’s what keeps this from tasting like basic seasoned ground beef — there’s something going on underneath that you can’t quite name, and it’s these two.